NOAA-OWP/ngen/doc/DEPENDENCIES.md

 ### Setup

-The first step is to make sure Python is installed (with step 1a being installing NumPy.
-CMake will then use its [FindPython](https://cmake.org/cmake/help/v3.19/module/FindPython.html#module:FindPython) functionality to obtain the Python libraries.
-On some systems, CMake may be able to find everything automatically, though that will not always be the case.
+The first step is to make sure Python is installed.
+NGen's CMake will use its [FindPython](https://cmake.org/cmake/help/v3.19/module/FindPython.html#module:FindPython) functionality to locate the Python installation.

-If CMake cannot find the needed Python artifacts on its own, the following user environmental variables can be set in the user's shell to control where CMake looks:

-* `PYTHON_INCLUDE_DIR`
-    * This should be the directory containing the Python header files in the local installation
-* `PYTHON_LIBRARIES`
-    * This should be set to the directory containing the appropriate local lib file(s) (e.g., `libpython*.dylib` on a Mac)

-#### NumPy

-Additionally, the NumPy package must be installed and its headers available, in particular to work with Python BMI functions (with the general details of installing Python packages left to the user).
-The simplest method is installing in the root/global environment, though this is not always an option.

-One supported option is to create a `virtualenv` environment at `.venv` in the project root, then install `numpy` within it.
-Such `.venv` directory is ignored by Git and searched by CMake for the NumPy headers.

-The variable `Python_NumPy_INCLUDE_DIR` (either as a CMake variable or a user environment variable) can also be used to set the NumPy include directory path searched by CMake.
-However, this will be ignored if there is a `.venv` directory found, as described above.
+We recommend creating a Python 'virtual environment', and having it activated when configuring, building, testing, and running `ngen`.
+Necessary libraries can be installed in that environment without affecting the surrounding system.

+Otherwise, CMake can be guided to use a particular Python installation according to [its documentation](https://cmake.org/cmake/help/latest/module/FindPython.html).

+The Python installation found by CMake needs to have the relevant libraries installed.
+These libraries can be installed with

+    pip install numpy pandas pyyaml bmipy

+or an equivalent command if using a different Python package manager.

 ### Version Requirements